UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 **Question 2**
 Which argument will select only specific columns of the data file with `pd.read_csv()`?

 <choice id="2" >
 <opt text='<code>header</code>'>

-Note quite but you are on the right track.
+Not quite but you are on the right track.

 </opt>

 <opt text= '<code>nrows</code>' correct="true">

-Note quite but you are on the right track.
+Not quite but you are on the right track.

 </opt>